4d/docs/website/translated_docs/pt/API/transporter.md

 #### Descrição

-The `.authenticationMode` property contains <!-- REF #transporter.authenticationMode.
-Summary -->the authentication mode used to open the session on the mail server<!-- END REF -->.
+A propriedade `.authenticationMode` contém <!-- REF #transporter.authenticationMode.Summary -->o modo de autenticação usado para abrir a sessão no servidor de correio <!-- END REF -->.

 By default, the most secured mode supported by the server is used.